glowkeeper/IntroToBuilding3DGamesInUnity/docs/supplimentary/scripting.md

 # Scripting

-The goal of this session is to get you to add some scripting capability to your scene.
+Scripts unlock a lot of the potential of the Unity engine because they enable you to perform actions such as create graphical effects, control physical gameplay behaviour or react to user input.

 ![Scripting](../images/scriptingIntro.jpg)

-## Scripting
+## Unity Scripts

-Scripts unlock a lot of the potential of the Unity engine because they enable you to perform actions such as create graphical effects, control physical gameplay behaviour or react to user input.

 Below is the basic script created by Unity whenever you _Create_, _C# Script_.
 It demonstrates a couple of essential features.